-The Past is Always Present: Intergenerational Transmission of the "Contemptible Self" in Childhood Obesity Abstract
+The Past is Always Present: Intergenerational Transmission of the “Contemptible Self” in Childhood Obesity Abstract

-The child’s body serves as a profound psychological repository where the cultural contempt for fatness merges with the shifting masks of intergenerational anxiety.
-While childhood obesity is often reduced to clinical metrics, this study suggests that parental preoccupation with a child’s weight is driven by the transmission of a "contemptible self", a foundational architecture of shame that preserves its power by fluidly transmuting its appearance across generations.
-Utilizing a constructivist grounded theory methodology, 23 individual parents of children aged 4 to 10 were interviewed, with an intensive analysis of nine illustrative cases that captured the dynamic, processual movement of this emotional legacy.
-The findings revealed three interrelated themes: (1) From Cultural Norms to Internal Moral Judgment, tracing the internalization of societal contempt as a personal moral failure; (2) The Echoes of the Past, uncovering how ancestral shame coalesces into a contemptible self projected onto the child; and (3) The Past in the Present, analyzing the shifting faces of anxiety as parents oscillate between conscious corrective efforts and unconscious repetitions of inherited trauma.
+The child’s body serves as a profound psychological repository where cultural contempt for fatness merges with the shifting masks of intergenerational anxiety.
+While childhood obesity is often reduced to clinical metrics, this study suggests that parents’ preoccupation with their child’s weight is driven by the transmission of a “contemptible self,” a foundational architecture of shame that preserves its power by fluidly transmuting its appearance across generations.
+Utilizing a constructivist grounded theory methodology, 23 individual parents of children aged 4 to 10 were interviewed, with intensive analysis of nine illustrative cases that captured the dynamic, processual movement of this emotional legacy.
+The findings revealed three interrelated themes: (1) from cultural norms to internal moral judgment, which traces the internalization of societal contempt as a personal moral failure; (2) echoes of the past, which uncovers how ancestral shame coalesces into a contemptible self projected onto the child; and (3) the past in the present, which analyzes the shifting faces of anxiety as parents oscillate between conscious corrective efforts and unconscious repetitions of inherited trauma.
 These dynamics illustrate a fluid trajectory rather than static snapshots in time.
-The study culminates in the "Somatic Paradox," where parental efforts to "shrink" the child’s body through anxiety precipitate emotional diminishment, ultimately causing the body to physically expand as the child seeks comfort in food.
-These findings demand a shift toward relational healing that addresses the intergenerational architectures of shame, liberating the child from the emotional weight of the past.
+The study culminates in the “somatic paradox,” where parental efforts to “shrink” the child’s body through anxiety precipitate emotional diminishment, ultimately causing the body to physically expand as the child seeks comfort in food.
+These findings demand a shift toward relational healing that addresses the intergenerational architectures of shame, thereby liberating the child from the emotional weight of the past.

-Keywords: Childhood obesity, intergenerational transmission, weight stigma, contemptible self, parenting pathways, qualitative research.
+Keywords: Childhood obesity, intergenerational transmission, weight stigma, contemptible self, parenting pathways, qualitative research

 Introduction

 In recent decades, the body has become a central arena in which social values, power relations, and identity processes unfold (Piran, 2017).
 Contemporary culture increasingly frames the body as a personal project, something one must monitor, shape, and present as evidence of effort, responsibility, and capability (Bordo, 2023).
-Within this cultural climate, thinness is often equated with success and self-control, while higher body weight is interpreted as a lack of discipline or personal failure to self-regulate (Crawford, 2022).
-Although these distinctions may appear natural or self-evident, they are deeply rooted in social norms that permeate everyday life and gradually shape how people understand themselves and their place in the world (Sobal, 2017).
+Within this cultural climate, thinness is often equated with success and self-control, while having a larger body is interpreted as a lack of discipline or personal failure to self-regulate (Crawford, 2022).
+Although these distinctions may appear natural or self-evident, they are deeply rooted in social norms that permeate everyday life, and gradually shape how people understand themselves and their place in the world (Sobal, 2017).

-These cultural messages do not remain at the level of public discourse.
-They shape emotional experience, influence feelings of worth and shame, and redefine an individual’s relationship with their own body (Burychka et al., 2021).
+These cultural messages do not stay contained within the level of public discourse.
+They shape emotional experience, influence feelings of worth and shame, and redefine individuals’ relationship with their own body (Burychka et al., 2021).
 When medical language around weight becomes intertwined with moral judgment, the body shifts from a biological entity to a social symbol, a site of vulnerability, or even an internal battleground (Lawrence et al., 2021).
 For many, concerns about weight extend far beyond physical measures and become tied to ongoing experiences of scrutiny, fear of exclusion, and a persistent sense of inadequacy (Brown, 2024).
-Once these messages are internalized, they create a tension between the body as it is and the body as it is expected to be, a tension often accompanied by guilt, frustration, and diminished self-worth (Woodward et al., 2019).
+Once these messages are internalized, they create a tension between the body as it is and the body as it is expected to be, and this tension is often accompanied by guilt, frustration, and diminished self-worth (Woodward et al., 2019).